fogjoe/my-tooltip-demo/README.md

+# 1. Introduction

+This is a demo about custom Tooltip imitating Ant Design Tooltip.

+# Run

-# 1. pnpm install
+> pnpm install
+>
-# 2. pnpm run dev
+> pnpm dev